dimplekumar1/Inventory-Management-System-with-JavaFX/README.md

 ## Contributions and Bug Reporting

 Contributions to this project are welcome!
 If you encounter any bugs, have feature suggestions, or wish to enhance the functionality, feel free to open an issue or submit a pull request.
-Your contributions will be reviewed and appreciated.

-## License

-This project is licensed under the [MIT License](LICENSE), granting you the freedom to use, modify, and distribute the code with proper attribution.

-## Credits

-The Inventory Management System is created by [Your Name] and serves as an academic or personal project.
-Any resemblance to real organizations is purely coincidental.

----
-Please note that this project description is a generic template and should be customized to suit your specific Inventory Management System project.
-Replace placeholders with actual information relevant to your application.